iter8-tools/docs/docs/getting-started/concepts.md

 #### Iter8 hub
 Iter8 hub refers to the URL of a Helm repo that hosts Iter8 experiment charts.
 Unless stated otherwise, Iter8 hub refers to the default URL https://iter8-tools.github.io/hub/.
 You can host Iter8 experiment charts in any Helm repo, and use them with Iter8.

-## Features at a glance

-- **Load testing with SLOs**

-    Iter8 experiments can generate requests for HTTP and gRPC services, collect built-in latency and error-related metrics, and validate SLOs.

-- **A/B(/n) testing**

-    Grow your business with every release.
-Iter8 experiments can compare multiple versions based on business value and identify a winner.

-- **Simple to use**

-    Get started with Iter8 in seconds using pre-packaged experiment charts.
-Run Iter8 experiments locally, inside Kubernetes, or inside your CI/CD/GitOps pipelines.

-- **App frameworks**

-    Use with any app, serverless, or ML framework.
-Iter8 works with Kubernetes deployments, statefulsets, Knative services, KServe/Seldon ML deployments, or other custom Kubernetes resource types.

 ## Implementation
 Iter8 is written in `go` and builds on a few awesome open source projects including: